NHS worker Rob Shaw urges men to talk about their symptoms

 Immunotherapy treatment

-Rob has recently started new and ground-breaking immunotherapy treatment (Pembrolizumab) at University College Hospital, London.
-This treatment reprogrammes elements of the immune system and the body goes on the attack to kill the cancer, which has eliminated the need for Rob to undergo invasive surgery.
+Rob was given ground-breaking immunotherapy treatment (Pembrolizumab) at University College Hospital, London.
+This treatment reprogrammes elements of the immune system and the body goes on the attack to kill the cancer, which eliminated the need for Rob to undergo invasive surgery.
+Sadly the treatment did not save his life and he passed away in July 2023.

 International Men’s Day is about making a positive difference to the wellbeing and lives of men and boys and also promoting positive conversations.